Kigali: Sport

-The largest sports venue in Kigali is Amahoro Stadium, in the Remera area of the city, which was built in the 1980s and has a capacity of 30,000.
+The largest sports venue in Kigali is Amahoro Stadium, in the Remera area of the city, which was built in the 1980s and has a capacity of 45,000.
 The stadium is used primarily for association football, playing host to most Rwanda national football team home games as well as domestic fixtures.
 It was one of four stadia used for fixtures in the 2016 African Nations Championship including the final, in which the Democratic Republic of the Congo beat Mali.
 The stadium also hosts rugby union fixtures, including those of the national team, as well as concerts and public events.
 The Amahoro complex includes an indoor venue, commonly known by the French name Petit stade, and a Paralympic playing hall.
 The Kigali Arena is a 10,000-capacity indoor arena next to Amahoro Stadium, which opened in 2019.
 The arena hosts sports such as basketball, including the AfroBasket 2021 tournament, as well as handball, volleyball, and tennis.
-Other venues in the city include the 22,000-capacity Nyamirambo Regional Stadium and the Rwanda Cricket Stadium in Gahanga, which opened in 2017.
+Other venues in the city include the 22,000-capacity Pele Stadium and the Rwanda Cricket Stadium in Gahanga, which opened in 2017.
 Rwanda's only golf course, the Kigali Golf Club, is based in Nyarutarama; as of 2020 it is being expanded to eighteen holes and hopes to attract regional tournaments in future.

 Seven of the sixteen teams in the association football Rwanda Premier League are based in Kigali.
 Most of these do not have their own stadia and play fixtures at multiple venues including Amahoro Stadium, Nyamirambo Regional Stadium and various smaller grounds.
 The country's two most successful teams are based in the city: APR FC, who won eighteen championships between 1969 and 2020, and Rayon Sports, who won nine in the same period.
 As of 2020, ten of the fourteen teams in Rwanda's National Basketball League play their home games in Kigali, with venues including Club Rafiki and the Integrated Polytechnic Regional College Kigali, as well as the Amahoro Stadium's Petit stade and the Kigali Arena.
 This includes the two most successful clubs Patriots BBC and Espoir BBC, who have won five and four league titles respectively.

+In July 2025, the flagship $26 million Zaria Court complex was inaugurated in the capital.
+Co-founded and developed by Masai Ujiri, the project supports Rwanda’s ambitious vision not only in sports and culture, but also in creativity.

-Kigali was awarded hosting of the 2025 UCI Road World Championships, marking the first time the organisation’s flagship event visits Africa.
+Kigali was awarded hosting of the 2025 UCI Road World Championships, marking the first time the organisation's flagship event visits Africa.